 MAGA movement bids farewell to Charlie Kirk as memorial service kicks off in Arizona

-Tens of thousands of Charlie Kirk's supporters are joining top Republican political leaders Sunday for a memorial service of the conservative activist, less than two weeks after he was killed.
+Tens of thousands of Charlie Kirk's supporters gathered with top Republican political leaders Sunday for a memorial service of the conservative activist, less than two weeks after he was killed.

+After hours of Christian worship music, Kirk's pastor Rob McCoy spoke first and highlighted Kirk's faith above politics.
+McCoy's son and Kirk's former Chief of Staff Mike McCoy then said Kirk was a martyr.

 That connection in particular is likely to be emphasized today as both Trump and Vice President Vance are set to deliver remarks at his service, along with several other top administration officials.
 Supporters will also hear from Kirk's widow, Erika Kirk, who on Thursday was named the new CEO of Turning Point.